andrews1022/vs-code-setup/README.md

 # Visual Studio Code Config

-My personal VS Code config / setup.
+My personal VS Code configuration / setup.

 ## Extensions

-To install all of these extensions quickly, run the included bash script:
+To install all of the extensions quickly, run the included bash script:

 `$ ./vscode-extension-install.sh`